 Certainly, I know of only one hotel in the world after which a motor car was named.
 And it was not just any motor car.
 It was a special version of the Alfa Romeo 6C Super Sport made by Touring of Milan.
 Only 25 of these gorgeous machines were made, of which just 8 are thought now to reside in Europe.
 Like the hotel, the eponymous motor car is a true classic, of impeccable pedigree.
 It is the Coupé Villa d’Este, first made in 1949, a masterpiece of automotive design (shown in the picture).
 I have now had the privilege of sitting in this particular, pristine example, for it resides in a display cabinet in the grounds, and must be considered a significant addition to the hotel’s collection of works of high art.

-I am not, of course, the first person to be captivated by this demi-Eden.
+I am not, of course, the first person to be captivated by this demi-Paradise.
 A prince of the Church, Cardinal Tolomeo Gallio, built himself a retreat on this spot in the 16th century, and Queen Caroline – the estranged wife of George IV – could not resist buying the property in 1815.
 With owners of such quality and wealth, all keen to adorn their lovely prize, it should not surprise us that the gardens are full of fountains, mosaics, arches, statues and battlements.
 They make the grandest of settings for the 19th Century hotel buildings.
 For the hotel is a relative newcomer, having been opened in 1873.
 Its fine buildings are, however, entirely right and exude the impression of having been here forever.

 Via Regina 40, Cernobbio 22012, Italy.

 Fax +39 031 348 873

 Double rooms from around 600€-800€, including breakfast, according to season.